LiveHelperChat/doc/docs/department/department.md

 You can choose what bot should handle chats started in this department.

+If there is no operators and you still see offline form.
+You might need to do one of the following things.

+ * Either you set department online hours like 24/7.
+ * Or during embed code generation you choose department you generate code for.

+Usually chat does not know if you have more than one department and for what department you are generating code so naturally it falls back to offline mode.

 ## Survey

 To what survey visitor should be redirected